rebecca-earnest/ncov/README.md

 Notes:
-1. FASTA file containing all samples sequenced by the lab, including newly sequenced genomes
-2. This Excel spreadsheet must have the following columns, named as shown below:
+¹ FASTA file containing all genomes sequenced by the lab, including newly sequenced genomes ² This Excel spreadsheet must have the following columns, named as shown below:

-- Sample-ID → lab samples unique identifier, as described below
+- Sample-ID *→ lab samples unique identifier, as described below 8
 - Collection-date
 - Country
 - State *→ state acronym*